ccdxc/demo/README.md

 # demo
-this is some demo about c++ and java program.
+this is some demo about c/c++ and java program.